 Online Calculators since 2009

-This page contains a significant figure tutorial and online significant figures calculator, known as a sig fig calculator.
-This detailed sig fig tutorial allows you to learn and understand the rules of significant figures and how to calculate significant figures manually.
-We also provide a sig fig calculator so you can check your answers.
-This sig fig calculator is very simple to use, we provide a more detailed significant figures calculator with specific Physics formula for the computation of geometric shapes, velocity and other metrics.
+Welcome to our Free Sig Fig Calculator with supporting tutorial which explains significant figures (significant digits), how rounding and zeroes affect significant digits, how to work with trailing zeroes and decimals when calculating significant figures and more.
+The detailed sig fig tutorial allows you to learn and understand the rules of significant figures (sig figures) and how to calculate sig figures manually using pen and paper.
+The supporting sig figures calculator allows you to check your answers.
+This sig fig calculator is very simple to use and designed for basic sig figures calculations and to establish a good understanding of the topic.
+For more advanced calculations, we provide a more detailed significant figures calculator with specific Physics formula for the computation of geometric shapes, velocity and other metrics.

 |The number contains significant figures|